kaaek/edge-uav-mec-optimizer/README.md

 - For very large problems, consider batch processing

 ## Differences from MATLAB Version
+Originally, this project was implemented on MATLAB.
+That version is now deprecated to allow for GPU acceleration.
 While the Python version is a faithful translation, there are minor differences:
 - **Optimization**: Uses `scipy.optimize.minimize` instead of MATLAB's `fmincon`
 - **Hierarchical clustering**: Uses `scipy.cluster.hierarchy` instead of MATLAB's built-in functions